chmc-mcmc/mathematica/README.md

 QS = hmc[U, Uq, Uqq, Uqqq, Dim, BURNIN, ITERATIONS, {.5}, qinit];
 ```

-+ A remark for some duplicate questions
++ A remark for a repeated question

-To reveal the problems of methods, __quantitative__ experiments based on multivariate normal distribution can be used.
+To reveal the problems of MCMC methods, __quantitative__ experiments based on multivariate normal distribution can be used.

 # Reference
 + For MCMC: Statistical Mechanics Algorithms and Computations